LimeChain/gimlet/README.md

 1. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
 2. Select `Run Solana LLDB`.
 3. The extension will build and start debugging your Solana program using solana-lldb.
+4. Once everything is completed you can set and remove breakpoints in the IDE and commands will automatically run inside the terminal.
+(If you run it again you should remove current breakpoints and redo them).

+#### Re-run process launch command

+- It re-runs the currently mounted executable in the same terminal.

+TIP: You can run the command again to restart the whole thing.

 ## Troubleshooting